xShirase/webhook_demo/README.md

 - If the Payload is Valid, Lambda emits a `CollectionRequested` event to EventBridge
 - The client receives a unique `RequestId` for debugging purposes

-#### Data Collection
+### Data Collection

 ![Collection Requested Diagram](docs_assets/dataCollection.PNG "Collection Requested Diagram")

-- To reduce latency and costs further, a Lambda processes the `CollectionRequested` event and requests the data from the external provider
+- To reduce latency and costs further, a Lambda directly processes the `CollectionRequested` event and requests the data from the external provider
   - If collection is successful, Lambda emits a `CollectionSuccessful` event
   - If we catch an internal error we avoid retrying as it is more than likely the fault is on our side.
     Lambda emits a `CollectionCriticallyFailed` event which will have to be reviewed by the tech team